-IS3171 ECONOMIC EVALUATION OF INFORMATION SYSTEMS II (4-1)
+IS3171 ECONOMIC EVALUATION OF INFORMATION SYSTEMS II (4-1).

 A major challenge to DoD information technology managers is assessing the payoff from the investment in information systems.
-This is a continuation of IS3170 focusing on the study of cost benefit (effectiveness) analysis and techniques for evaluating investments in information technology and managing information.
-PREREQUISITES: IS3170, MN2155, and OS3105
+Continuation of IS3170 focusing on the study of cost benefit (effectiveness) analysis and techniques for evaluating investments in information technology and managing information.
+PREREQUISITES: IS3170, MN2155, and OS3105.

-IS3183 INFORMATION TECHNOLOGY MANAGEMENT (4-0)
+IS3183 INFORMATION TECHNOLOGY MANAGEMENT (4 - 0).

 A survey study of what constitutes information technology and the management aspects of developing and maintaining systems in support of the Department of Defense and Joint Services.
 Technology aspects of hardware, operating system software, application software languages, database management, telecommunications and networking, system development processes, system integration, end-user computing, IT acquisition, IT organization and staffing issues, information privacy and security issues, and IT planning and strategies form the basis for management discussions.
-The course considers the IT management challenge:(1) Young technology, (2) Sustained and dramatic growth, (3) Growing complexity, (4) A number of fragmented sub-specialties (5) Downsizing and Re-engineering emphasis shifts the focus of applications being developed from transaction based systems to decision based systems.
+The course considers the IT management challenge: (1) Young technology, (2) Sustained and dramatic growth, (3) Growing complexity, (4) A number of fragmented sub-specialties (5) Downsizing and Re-engineering emphasis shifts the focus of applications being developed from transaction based systems to decision based systems.
 Issues are discussed from the perspective of the user of information systems and not that of the technologist.
-PREREQUISITES: MN3105 and IS0123
+PRE-REQUISITES: MN3105 and IS0123.

-IS3502 COMPUTER NETWORKS: WIDE AREA/LOCAL AREA (3-2)
+IS3502 COMPUTER NETWORKS: WIDE AREA/LOCAL AREA (3 - 2).

-An introduction to the architecture, standard protocols, and technological advances in the computer networks, with an emphasis on internetworking and interoperability.
-Specific topics include open network architectures (OSI vs. DOD architecture), X.25, local area networks, TCP/IP, and a variety of distributed application services built on the client-server model.
-Students also gain an understanding of DDN (Defense Data Network), X. 400-based DMS (Defense Message System) SDNS (Secure Data Network Service), and GOSIP (Government Open System Interconnection Profile).
-PREREQUISITES: CS2970, CS3030, IS2000, and OS3004
+Architecture, standard protocols, and technological advances in computer networks, with an emphasis on internet working and interoperability.
+Specific topics include open network architectures (OSI vs. DoD architecture), X.25, local area networks, TCP/IP, and a variety of distributed application services built on the client-server model.
+Students also gain an understanding of DDN (Defense Data Network), X.400-based DMS (Defense Message System), SDNS (Secure Data Network Service), and GOSIP (Government Open System Interconnection Profile).
+PREREQUISITES: CS2970, CS3030, IS2000, and OS3004.

-IS3503 MICROCOMPUTER NETWORKS (3-2)
+IS3503 MICROCOMPUTER NETWORKS (3 - 2).

-This course covers the theory, application, and operation of micro- computer networks.
+Theory, application, and operation of microcomputer networks.
 Students learn, evaluate, compare, and operate several contemporary microcomputer networks, such as IBM PC Net, IBM Token-Ring, Apple Computer Apple-Talk, 3 Comm Ethernet, mainframe emulations, and LAN internets.
-Student perform a variety of hands-on lab experiments on the SM department LANs to prepare them for future LAN management billets.
-The IEEE Local Area Network Standards will be covered.
+Students perform a variety of hands-on lab experiments on the SM department LANs to prepare them for future LAN management billets.
+The IEEE Local Area Network Standards will be addressed.
 PREREQUISITE: IS3502.